Doctoral study in Social Work

-- Strong commitment to engaging with and serving practitioner communities in the human services/social work and counselling professions
+- We strongly engage with and serve practitioner communities in the human services/social work and counselling professions.

-- A history of more than 30 years’ association of social work with education in its programmes
+- We have a history of more than 30 years’ in Social Work education.

-- The majority of research in partnership with practice communities
+- Most of our research is in partnership with practice communities.

-- Annual Postgraduate Research Student Support (PReSS) funding for research expenses for doctoral candidates
+- We provide annual Postgraduate Research Student Support (PReSS) funding for doctoral candidates' research expenses.

 "E raka te mauī, e raka te katau

 A community can use all the skills of its people"

-When you join us for your doctoral study in social work, you’ll be part of a community of high-calibre academic staff with expertise in teaching, scholarship, research and practice in the main disciplines of social work, counselling, disability support and youth work.
+When you join us for your doctoral study in social work, you’ll be part of a community of high-calibre academics.
+Our expertise spans teaching, scholarship, research and practice in the main disciplines of social work, counselling, disability support and youth work.

-You will be able to use a range of research methodologies to ascertain the experiences, the health and the well-being of diverse populations and explore the implications of professional practice in the health and social services with a focus on three key themes:
+You'll use a range of research methodologies to ascertain the experiences, health and well-being of diverse populations.
+You'll explore the implications of professional practice in the health and social services. with a focus on three key themes:

 - Children, young people and families This stream explores the issues that affect the well-being of children, young people and families/whānau and investigates practice strategies for promoting their well-being.